pv/numpy/doc/neps/ufunc-overrides.rst

 Here we propose adding a mechanism to override ufuncs based on the ufunc checking each of it's arguments for a ``__ufunc_override__`` attribute.
-On discovery of ``__ufunc_override__`` the ufunc will hand off the operation to a function contianed the attribute.
+On discovery of ``__ufunc_override__`` the ufunc will hand off the operation to a function contained the attribute.

 This covers some of the same ground as Travis Oliphant's proposal to retro-fit NumPy with multi-methods [4]_, which would solve the same